kcct-fujimotolab/minimum-DCGAN/README.md

 ## Result

-We extracted 4096 images from the face data provided [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), and learned.
+We extracted 4096 images from the face data provided [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), and trained.

 ### 30 epochs
 ![30](https://i.imgur.com/PrQkuVP.jpg)